up42/docs/source/getting-started/first-block.rst

 Input and output data
 ---------------------

 Blocks read their input data from the local filesystem, and write their output the same way.
-The Interstellar workflow orchestrator takes care of copying this data between the blocks and managing storage, so you do not need to connect to a storage API to interface with the platform.
+The UP42 workflow orchestrator takes care of copying this data between the blocks and managing storage, so you do not need to connect to a storage API to interface with the platform.